All Episodes

 Yes, it was an accurate number.

-The answer is no.
+The answer is.

 No, we can't possibly know the answer.

-Unfortunately, it was such a mess, we don't know the accurate number.
+Unfortunately, it was such a mess.

 We just don't.

-And I'm saying if laws aren't followed, and the Constitution's not followed, we're never going to get accurate numbers.
+And I'm saying if laws aren't followed and the Constitution's not followed, we're never going to get accurate numbers.

 That's why I'm calling for reform.

-Anyway, I gotta leave, I gotta run, leave it there, 800-941 Sean.
+Anyway, I got to run, leave it there.

-If you want to be a part of the program.
+800-941, Sean, if you want to be a part of the program.

 Coming up next, our final news roundup and information overload hour.

-So all you know, all the lying.
+So, you know, all the lying.

 The great irony is, you know, I'm listening to Hillary Clinton, Joe Biden, every Democrat, everybody on MSDNC.

-We we need a recording on disinformation.
+We need a reckoning on disinformation.

-You know, canceling conservatives on big tech isn't apparently enough for people, and they want to take it fur further.
+You know, canceling conservatives on big tech isn't apparently enough for people, and they want to take it further.

 That resulted in spying on a presidential candidate and a president.

-But the problem is who are going to be the deciders.
+But the problem is, who are going to be the deciders?

 For example, we all have in our minds what the word infrastructure means.